Scalingo/developers-documentation/_scalingo_api/databases_dr.md

 ### Parameters

 * `database.name`: Database name.
 Should have between 6 and 48 lower case alphanumerical characters and hyphens.
 * `database.technology`: Database technology identifier.
-Only `postgresql-dr` is supported for now.
+Only `postgresql-ng` is supported for now.
 * `database.plan`: Plan identifier (e.g., `postgresql-dr-starter-4096`).
 Available plans can be retrieved via the [Addon Providers endpoint](/addon_providers).
 * `database.project_id`: (*Optional*) ID of the project to assign the database to.
 If not provided, the database will be assigned to your default project.